Moving the Economy Forward

-Considering that the ultimate cost of this emergency intervention will be roughly 1.5 Trillion dollars, this intervention generated a very respectable return on investment.
-In all aspects, the condition of our economy today is better than if we had followed those advocating to continue the same failed and “do-nothing” policies that created this mess.
+Considering that the ultimate cost of this emergency intervention will be roughly 1 Trillion dollars, and the recovery in household net worth since the intervention has been more that 18 Trillion dollars, this intervention has generated a very respectable return on investment.
+In all aspects, the condition of our economy today is better than if we had followed those advocating to continue the same failed policies that created this mess.

 NEXT: Creating Jobs